 Culinary Medicine is the utilization of a unique combination of nutrition and culinary knowledge to assist patients in achieving and maintaining optimal health.
 This course is intended to expand students’ comfort in counseling patients in successful behavior change around nutrition and cooking.
 The "learning" portion of the course includes a combination of pre-work/videos/didactics and hands-on culinary sessions- all focused on plant-based diets.
 Through this course, participants will learn basic culinary skills, steps to create nutritious meals, relationships between food, health, and disease, and cultural competencies around nutrition.

 NOTE: The Culinary Medicine elective is approved for credit by the FSM Curriculum Committee.
-It does not displace any elective requirements for Phase 2-3 students.
+Note: If taken by M1 students during summer sessions it does not displace any elective requirements for Phase 2-3 students.

 What to expect: